 This attitude is similar to Buddhism and other philosophies concentrated on mindfulness and being here and now, which are present in Casa, both in form of regular workshops of yoga or meditation and in daily discussions and actions.

 Do.
 Be.
 It’s so simple.
 We are always living in this illusion that something is not possible.
 Allow yourself to be wrong.
-You are not a bad person if you do mistakes.
-Just don’t do the same mistakes, do new one.
+You are not a bad person if you make mistakes.
+Just don’t make the same mistakes, do new one.
 You can apologize, be sorry, repair things.
-Of course it will be nice to observe before interacting, but sometimes you do mistakes anyway.
+Of course it will be nice to observe before interacting, but sometimes you make mistakes anyway.
 We are the best people we can be.
 And we can be happy about that.

 More information about Casa de Cultura Permanenta